-Disaster control authorities on Land level
+Disaster control authorities on the Land level

-The tasks in connection with disaster control on Land level are generally performed in the different Länder by the interior authorities in their function as supreme disaster control authority.
-Their task is to ensure the protection of the population in the vicinity of a facility affected by an accident by planning, preparing and executing short-term protection measures.
+The tasks in connection with disaster control on Land level are generally performed by the interior authorities in their function as supreme disaster control authority.
+Their task is to take short-term measures to protect the population in the vicinity of a facility affected by an accident.
 These tasks are distributed over the various different administrative levels of the authorities responsible for disaster control within the Land.
 Generally, the Land authorities are responsible for Land-wide co-ordination of the general planning activities whereas the subordinate regional disaster control authorities are responsible for drawing up the special emergency plans for the respective facilities, for the preparation and execution of measures, and for the qualification and the training of the task forces.